 Plastic trays and pots are also hard for home gardeners to avoid if they buy their garden plants from retail chains or garden centers.
 Starting your own plants from seed can give you options for reducing, or even eliminating plastic waste from your Victory Garden.

 Starting plants from seed is easy and fun.
 If you have a little space where you can grow your plants indoors until they can be planted outside, why not give it a try this year?
-Here’s what you will need.
+Here’s what you will need, followed by a how to video!

 Make sure to select plants that are seasonally appropriate and will work in our region.
 (Remember some of these tips about planning your Victory Garden.)
 A lot of people are buying seeds right now, so pickings might be slim or shipping might be slower than expected from a lot of seed companies.
 Purchasing locally, from companies such as Western Reserve Heritage Seed Co. or Ohio Heirloom Seeds, can cut down on those shipping times.